Powell, Ohio: Settlement and growth

 The first settlers arrived in present-day Powell on May 1, 1801.
 At the time, the land was deeded to Thomas R. Hall.
 By 1813, records indicate that the settlement became known as "Middlebury", in possible reference to early settlers having come from Middlebury, Connecticut.
 Today, Powell maintains references to its heritage as Middlebury with multiple streets and housing developments applying the name.

 The population of Middlebury remained small, with historical records suggesting that settlers held trades and occupations consistent with other small towns of time period.
 The settlement included farmers, milliners, buggy makers, and blacksmiths.
 In 1839, deed owner Thomas R. Hall purchased additional nearby land, and later opened a general store.
 Middlebury was renamed for him in 1850, becoming "Hall's Corner".
 According to historical records, a variant of this new name has been recorded as "Hall Corners".
 In 1857, Hall's Corner applied for an official post office, which required the approval of a judge.
 The village was renamed Powell in honor of the judge who approved the request.

 The Columbus and Toledo Railroad (C&T) arrived in Powell in 1872, which provided new opportunities for settlers.
 The primary purpose of the railroad was to transport coal from Appalachia to regions beyond Columbus.
 After merging with two other railroads in 1899, C&T became part of the Hocking Valley Railway.
 As of 2021, much of the line still operates as the Columbus Subdivision freight line, owned by CSX Transportation.

-Powell was finally incorporated as a municipality in 1947, and was later known as the Village of Powell.
+Powell was incorporated as a municipality in 1947, and was later known as the Village of Powell.
 The population remained small until the late 1980s, when residential development expanding from the northern Columbus metropolitan area reached Powell.
 In 20 years, the population grew almost 1,500%, from 378 to over 6,000.
 In 2000, Powell officially became a city.

 Between the years 2000 and 2010, Powell's population nearly doubled again, largely due to the 2002 annexation of approximately 1,000 acres along the Sawmill Parkway extension north of Seldom Seen Road for the development of the Golf Village community.